lammypi/UX-Diagram-Agent/README.md

   4. ```render_mermaid_via_mermaid_ink()``` - draws a Mermaid chart from a parsed string as a PNG, and saves it to a specified location.
   5. ```pretty_print_taskflow_result()``` - displays a human-readable string of LLM Agent output regarding a Mermaid task flow.
   6. ```run_session()``` - passes user query information to the LLM Agent during a session.

+It's important to also mention here that the modularity of the agent means it will be easier to extend with additional agents and tools (example: exporting for Miro).

 ### How the Agent Defines Task Flows